Rugii: Possible continuations

-The ninth-century Old English Widsith, a compilation of earlier oral traditions, mentions the tribe of the Holmrycum without localizing it.
-Holmrygir are mentioned in an Old Norse skaldic poem, Hákonarmál and probably also in the Haraldskvæði.
+In the early Middle Ages, the name of the Rugi continued to be used both to refer to the Slavic people of Rügen, and to people from the old Rugiland in Lower Austria.
+There are also indications of the ongoing existence of one or more peoples with names similar to the Ulmerugi mentioned by Jordanes, who were possible relatives of the Rugi.
+The ninth-century Old English Widsith, a compilation of earlier oral traditions, mentions the tribe of the holm rycum (dative plural) without localizing it.
+A Norwegian people called the Holmrygir are mentioned in an Old Norse skaldic poem, Hákonarmál and maybe also in the Haraldskvæði.